-Three principal parameters were investigated in the stability analyses of the levee: the water levels on the protected and flood sides of the levee, the local scouring depth (SD) of the backfill material on the flood side of the levee, and the in-situ friction angle along Laonong River.
+Three principal parameters were investigated in the stability analyses of the levee: the water levels on the protected side and flood side of the levee, the local scouring depth of the backfill material on the flood side of the levee, and the in situ friction angle along Laonong River.
 There is some degree of variability in all of these parameters.
-We now discuss these parameters in more detail.
+We now discuss these parameters in more details.